Suzuki Vitara SUV - Reliability & safety

 The Vitara feels built to last inside, despite the cheap-feeling plastics used in places.
 And Suzuki has a very good reputation for building SUVs that are both rugged and long-lasting.

-The Suzuki Vitara was rated average for reliability in our 2020 Driver Power owner satisfaction survey, and finished in 54th place out of the top 100 cars currently on sale in the UK.
-Of the owners who responded, 10.6% reported experiencing a problem with their car at least once in the first year, with the infotainment system causing the majority of issues.
-Ride quality and fit-and-finish weren’t scored highly for satisfaction either.
-However, Suzuki owners were happy with running costs, acceleration, handling and rear-seat legroom, and the brand came 17th out of 30 in our Driver Power manufacturer poll.
+The Suzuki Vitara was rated average for reliability in our 2021 Driver Power owner satisfaction survey, and finished a respectable 47th out of the top 75 cars currently on sale in the UK.
+Suzuki owners were happy with running costs, acceleration, handling and rear-seat legroom, and the brand came 14th out of 29 manufacturers in our Driver Power manufacturer poll. beating some more upmarket brands.

 The Vitara was crash-tested by the safety experts at Euro NCAP, coming away with a perfect five-star score.
 It was individually rated at 89% for adult occupant protection, 85% for child occupant protection and 76% for pedestrian protection.
 Safety assistance was scored at 75%.
 Key Vitara rivals such as the Nissan Juke, Peugeot 2008 and Renault Captur also all scored five stars.